 Funds governance workshops, accounting software, human-resources tools, and strategic-planning facilitation.
 Professional processes free pastors to focus on ministry and allow churches to launch or expand training, legal aid, and financial-literacy initiatives.

-Grant Process
+Loan Process

 Step 1 - Assess Eligibility